reallyfancy/make-play-code-unity-and-cake/session-1/README.md

 * *Logical operators* are used to make conditionals more complex and powerful, such as using AND to indicate that something should happen if more than one statement is true.

 In the sample project, we used an arithmetic operator to set the value of *candlesNeeded* to 3 when the game started and to reduce the value of *candlesNeeded* by 1 when the player clicked on candles.
-We used a comparison operator to check whether the value of *candlesNeeded* was 0, meaning that the player had collected all of the candles.
+We used a comparison operator to check whether the value of *candlesNeeded* less than 1, meaning that the player had collected enough candles.

 ## Resources